The real and imaginative adventures of Dennis Spielman

 Tales Unveiled is a production of The Show Starts Now Studios and is produced by me, Dennis Spielman.
 The voice of Sam Saxton is Dennis Spielman.
 The voice of Professor Geoff DeRoot is Jeff Provine.

 If you love what we’re doing, want us to keep being artist owned and patron supported, click here.
-In return, you can get bonus content, including early access to my other projects.
+In return, you can get bonus content, including early access to other my other projects.

 Behind the Scenes Commentary